MassBailFund/MassBailFund/README.md

 ## Deployment

 We are currently using Heroku to deploy.
 Heroku's [docs on getting set up are pretty thorough, and are located here](https://devcenter.heroku.com/articles/git).

+You will need to take a couple of extra steps if this is your first time provisioning and deploying to a new environment.
+The dummy user the app's initialized with will draw its password from an environment variable `MA_BAIL_USER_PASSWORD`.
+You'll also need to install the cleardb add-on (here)[https://devcenter.heroku.com/articles/cleardb] in order to use MySQL, and follow the instructions for the mysql2 gem in order to get your database url.
+Then, you'll need to make an environment variable with that as the value and the key `DATABASE_URL`.
+You will also, if this is a first deployment, want to run rake db:migrate and rake db:seed to populate dropdowns, etc.